Investment Basics: How Diversification Can Protect Your Money

 You can use this information to help you.
 If you own both stocks and bonds, a decline in the stock market will increase the value of your bonds.
 So what you’ve lost in your right pocket, you’ve gained in your left.

-But those same years were great for hard asset investments.
+But those same years were excellent for hard asset investments.
 Real estate, for instance, went up with inflation.
 There was no better investment for that period.
-If your portfolio had real estate and bonds, you came through that period without significant losses.
+You came through that period without significant losses if your portfolio had real estate and bonds.

 How Diversified Should Your Portfolio Be?